knowledgetechnologyuhh/NICO-software/api/readme.md

 Usage
 ===

+> **Note:** Due to changes in the setup, versions of the API installed prior to 22.09.2020 should be removed.
+Please delete the `~/.NICO`, `api/build` and `api/devel` folders and before running the setup script.

 To setup a virtualenv, install most required packages and build ros, use one of the two setup scripts.